Nutrition Facts about Oatmeal and Incredible Health Benefits

 Our research about oatmeal nutrition facts shows that it contains protein.
 A half-cup of oatmeal contains 13 grams of protein and one small quarter cup of oatmeal provides you with almost 100% of the recommended daily intake of Magnus.

 Surprisingly, it is a great source of long-lasting energy.
 Because of the presence of beta-glucan – a soluble fiber that makes gel in the GI tract – a gel reduces the gastric emptying time.
 Hence allowing more energy to your body.

 Good for Celiac Disease:

 Individuals who suffer from celiac disease and gluten sensitivity need a gluten-free diet because their health condition does not allow them to consume gluten.
 Oatmeal is the ultimate solution for individuals with celiac disease and gluten sensitivity.

-Oats are among the many world’s healthiest grains and a superb supply of many nutritional vitamins, minerals, and distinctive plant compounds.
+Oats are among the many world’s healthiest grains and have a superb supply of many nutritional vitamins, minerals, and distinctive plant compounds.

 Beta-glucans, a kind of soluble fiber in oats, show many health advantages.
-These include decrease LDL cholesterol, good heart health, and lowered blood sugar and insulin responses.
+These include decreased LDL cholesterol, good heart health, and lowered blood sugar and insulin responses.

 Moreover, oats are very filling and will reduce the urge for food and show you how to eat fewer calories.
 Hence oats help you lose weight.